pythonanywhere/help_pages/articles/React.md

 <!--
-.. title: How to connect production React frontend with Python backend
+.. title: How to connect production React frontend with a Python backend
 .. slug: React
 .. date: 2022-05-09
 .. tags: